-10 Reporting to the SIC
+13. Reporting to the SIC

-- 10.1 The SIC requires Trust to report to them on a quarterly basis, with details of the number of requests for information we receive.
-This is done by logging in to the SIC's online portal and uploading data directly. - 10.2 Trust will report the number of requests received in the quarter, the timescales for our responses to requests and any exemptions we have applied in denying requests for information.
+- 13.1 The SIC requires Trust to report to them on a quarterly basis, with details of the number of requests for information we receive.
+This is done by responding to the SIC's invitation to complete their quarterly survey online which is distributed by email by the SIC to our Freedom of Information mailbox along with the password we require to log in and complete the survey. - 13.2 Trust will report the number of requests received in the quarter, the timescales for our responses to requests and any exemptions we have applied in denying requests for information.

-11. Appeals & Complaints
+14. Appeals & Complaints

-- 11.1 Requesters have the right to appeal if they are unhappy with the response to their request.
-In such an instance the request would need to be reviewed by someone other than the FOI Lead who reviewed and responded in the first instance. - 11.2 If the requester is still not satisfied with the response to their appeal, they should be advised of their right to take their appeal to the SIC, who on review may issue a 'decision notice' which would require Trust to act within a given timeframe.
-Failure to comply with this 'decision notice' could result in the matter being escalated to the Court of Sessions. - 11.3 If an information requester has a complaint regarding any element of the Freedom of Information Policy or Procedure this should be dealt with under the appropriate section of the Complaints process.
+- 14.1 Requesters have the right to appeal if they are unhappy with the response to their request.
+In such an instance the request would need to be reviewed by someone other than the DPO who reviewed and responded in the first instance. - 14.2 If the requester is still not satisfied with the response to their appeal, they should be advised of their right to take their appeal to the SIC, who on review may issue a 'decision notice' which would require Trust to act within a given timeframe.
+Failure to comply with this 'decision notice' could result in the matter being escalated to the Court of Sessions.

+14.3 If an information requester has a complaint regarding any element of the FOI & EIR Policy or Procedures this should be dealt with under the appropriate section of the Complaints process.
 (See Complaints Policy and Procedure).

-12. Training
+15. Training

-12.1 The Association will provide all its staff with appropriate training and guidance on the Freedom of Information (Scotland) Act 2002, its importance and their responsibilities in complying with the legislation.
-This training is provided through the induction programme and ongoing training programme.
+15.1 The Association will provide all its staff with appropriate training and guidance on the Freedom of Information (Scotland) Act 2002 & Environmental Information (Scotland) Regulations 2004, its importance and their responsibilities in complying with the legislation.
+This training will be provided via Trust's LearnPro portal.

-13. Data Protection
+16. Data Protection